CoffeeSprout/ansible-role-users/README.md

     users_sudoersd_file: "{{ sudoersd_location }}/managed"

 Location of the sudoers.d file that contains our list of sudoers; This is overriden dynamically based on OS

+    users_pubkey_location: " ~/.ssh/authorized_keys"

+The location where the key should be uploaded to; Change this if you have setup SSHD to look elsewhere.
+This change is something you need to manage outside this role, as well as the folder.
+You might want to do this because of the following reasons:
+* To prevent the user from changing the keys or options you set on them
+* Because not every user has a home folder

+Changing the overall users\_pubkey\_location or the specific user pubkey\_location will make the key readonly to the user.
+This can also be triggered by adding lock\_key to the user.

+You can add further control to users by defining key\_options; They map to the default options in SSH: https://man.openbsd.org/sshd#AUTHORIZED_KEYS_FILE_FORMAT

 Dependencies
 ------------